When you purchase a kitten, it is very important to remember that the baby moving into a new home is under a lot of stress...

 Eventually, uniform color cats were completely excluded from the Siamese branch and breeding vanished, only to reappear in the 60’s.
 At the time, breeders were going for slim, monochrome shorthaired cats, like the Russian blue, or the Havana, whose color match that of the Havana rabbits, or cigar.
 These mono-color breeds were eventually dubbed Oriental.

-Yet, if these are inherent characters to both species, never forget: each cat is different.
+Yet, if these are inherent characteristics of both species, never forget: each cat is different.

 These cats are easy to maintain, needing no less and no more than balanced food.
 The main difficulty is their sensitivity to cold.
 Drafts in the environment should be avoided as much as possible.

-Being myself an owner and breeder of such cats, I can say that they are smart, easygoing, active, loving and sociable.
+Being an owner and breeder of such cats, I can say that they are smart, easygoing, active, loving, and sociable.
 Give them your love and care, and they will give you their all in return.
 Once an Oriental cat lover, always an Oriental cat lover…

 Olga Shatokhina 2013.